Jor (music): Dhrupad

 Dhrupad is another form of Raga that is older and restricts the Alap, Jor and Jhala sections in such a way that is heard more frequently in present day.
 This genre of Indian Music formed the foundation for the Alap-Jor-Jhala-Gat structure to be welcomed to the West in the 20th Century.
 In Dhrupad, its distinctive feature is the climatic beginning in comparison to Raga's ascending composition.
 The word Dhrupad meaning ‘fixed verse’ refers to the complex opening section (Alap) allowing the other sections to grow and expand.

-It is common in Dhrupad, for the Alap to be extended and unaccompanied, similar to most instrumental genres in Norther Indian music.
+It is common in Dhrupad, for the Alap to be extended and unaccompanied, similar to most instrumental genres in Northern Indian music.
 It also focuses on a longer and more structured version of the alap-jor section.
 In comparison to Khayal, there is a clear structural division between the opening of Raga-alap and Jor.
 The Jor section in Dhrupad can be heard by its increasingly articulated and rapid pulse.
 Within this section, Jor follows the most common rhythmic cycle in Dhrupad, being the twelve beat.
 The theme of intensification is prominent as the subsequent switch from the alap to jor, is identified as more rhythmic once it reaches the Jor section.
 A common instrument utilised throughout Dhrupad, in the jor, is the Rudra Vina, a string instrument that evokes a melodic rhythm.

 A study conducted by Napier, portrays that the end point of the Dhrupad is the articulation of the last note played in the Alap during the Jor section.
 It also notes that there is a large sectionalisation in the Dhrupad that is obvious in Jor as the consistency in regard to rhythmic composition is hard to recognise in Dhrupad.